yukoba/nd4j/getstarted.md

 ![Alt text](../img/nd4j_maven.png)

-And paste it into the "dependencies" section of your pom.xml, which should end up looking like this:
+And paste it into the "dependencies" section of your pom.xml, which should end up looking like this in IntelliJ:

 ![Alt text](../img/nd4j_pom_after.png)